Frequently Asked Questions

 Can I actually speak to a person to give my feedback?

 Yes, we are providing a number of opportunities for the public to give their comments, and to discuss our proposals with members of the project team.

-Alongside being able to call our information line (01223 827 124) or email the project team (via firstname.lastname@example.org) you can speak to a member of the project team and have your questions answered during one of our ‘live chats’ on the project website.
-These will take place at the following times:
+Alongside being able to call our information line (01223 827 124) or email the project team (via firstname.lastname@example.org) we held a number of ‘live chats’ on the project website.
+These took place at the following times: